alonfrishuji/weather-ingestion/README.md

 WHERE forecast_time BETWEEN '2024-01-01T12:00:00' AND '2024-01-01T18:00:00';
 ```
 # Pitfalls:
-- using Batched Concurrency for efficient insertion handling
+- Using Batched Concurrency for efficient insertion handling

 ```python
 from asyncio import Semaphore